open-quantum-safe/tsc/security/response-process.md

 The Quarterback identifies the person or people who are most qualified to assess the report and, if necessary, develop a fix.
 The Quarterback provides them with all necessary information.
 These domain experts may not be members of the VMT, but they should be people whom the VMT trusts to handle security-related information.
 It is possible that the Quarterback will also be the team member who is most qualified to assess the issue.
-In this case, the Quarterback may request that the "up next" member of the VMT assume the role of Quarterback, allowing the original Quarterback to focus on the technical aspects of the response process.

 ### Assessing the report